tfagerlind/verso/README.md

 allowing users to write change logs for major and minors, while still use an automated versioning for patch versions.

-# Etymology
+## Etymology

 The name `Verso` is the result of playing with the word `version`, the literal meaning of the Italian word `verso` meaning `towards` in English.

+## Installation (from PyPI)

+    pip install verso

+## Usage (after installation from PyPI)

+Get the current version of the Git project of the current directory:

+    verso current-version

+The command will go through all git tags of the format vX.Y.Z in the project, order them, and print the latest, without the prefix.

+Get the next version of the Git project of the current directory:

+    verso next-version

+The command will go through all git tags of the format vX.Y.Z in the project, order them, and print the latest but with the patch version increased by one.

-# Contributions
+## Contributions

 Contributions are welcome.
 All functionality must be covered by tests.

-# Prerequisites
+## Prerequisites

 In order to test application locally Docker and Make must be installed.

-# How to test application
+## How to test application

 Testing of Verso makes use of Make as a task runner.
 The following command runs all tests.

     make test

+## How to create a package

+    VERSION=X.Y.Z make package

+The package will end up in a folder named `dist`.

-# How to release application
+## How to release application

     VERSION=X.Y.Z make upload-test
     VERSION=X.Y.Z make upload-prod